Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- The player cannot have three units with the same class on a team.
 		- If two units are of the same class, they must not use the same type of weapon and have any duplicate skill.
 (2021/1/21)
 	- All dragons are considered as "one class".
 (2021/2/14)
-    - **A team cannot have more than 2 units with special (unique) classes in a 10-unit team**, and 3 special classes in a 12-unit team.
+    - **A team cannot have more than 2 units with special (unique) classes in a 10-unit team**, and 3 special classes in a 12-unit team, 1 in 8-unit.
 Any wingedman, angel knight and undead is counted as special no matter what class he is.
 	- Lord and **Octopus** are banned.
 	- You may not use angel knight and any **undead** unit.
 (2021/2/3)
 - **Weapon Clause**